 → You can check our guide to the best hiking boots under $100 if you need a new pair.

-- A small backpack to put snacks and water, why not equipped with an hydration bladder.
-The air is very dry in altitude and it’s important to stay well hydrated.
+- A small backpack to put snacks and water, why not equipped with a hydration bladder.
+The air is very dry at altitude and it’s important to stay well hydrated.

 → Read our guides to hiking daypacks and hydration bladders.